zeek/zeek-docs/doc/scripts/base/utils/queue.zeek.rst

    Initialize a queue record structure.

-   :s: A record which configures the queue.
+   :param s: A record which configures the queue.

    :returns: An opaque queue record.